DPhil and MSc by Research

 We participate in the Programmes of the Medical Sciences Graduate School.

-STUDENTSHIPS - 2017 - We have some full-studentships that cover university and college fees, as well as living costs.
+STUDENTSHIPS - 2018 - We have some full-studentships that cover university and college fees, as well as living costs.
 These are funded by a number of bodies including the Medical Research Council, Clarendon Funds and University Colleges and will be awarded on a competitive basis.
+Details of these will be advertised shortly.

 Please contact Tracy Lindsey for further advice and details of whom to contact to discuss outline proposals.